The Science Behind Sun Protection

 Thanks to improved labeling, you can choose sunscreen based on Sun Protection Factor (SPF) and the spectrum of UV it protects against.
 A sunscreen labeled as "broad spectrum" protects against both UVA and UVB rays.
 Reading labels and really understanding how sunscreen works are two different things though.
 What is the difference between SPF 15 and SPF 50?

-With the Testing Sunscreen Effectiveness Project Idea, you use a UV monitor to put your sunscreen to the test.
+With the Testing Sunscreen Effectiveness and Water Solubility Project Idea, you use a UV monitor to put your sunscreen to the test.
 How much UV do different sunscreens block and how does this relate to the SPF rating?
 Do all active ingredients offer the same protection?

 When is the Best Time to be Outdoors?